SmallWood-D/GBG/docs/Requirements/user_requirements.md

 *GBG* will
 ___
-  1.  work as an online/offline indented program.
+  1.  work as an online/offline program.
   2. be able to receive git data both from local and remote repositories.
   3. have configurations files for repositories path, styles and more.
   4. have an interactive interface, action preformed in the UI will affect the repositories in real-time and vice versa.